hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 The NFT type is not interchangeable with other tokens of the same type as they typically have different values.

 #### Whole
 Each instance of a token in the class can share some property values with other tokens in the class and have distincly unique values between them.
 They cannot be divided into smaller fractions, represented as decimals.
+Whole NFTs can be created by defining the `tokenType` as `NON_FUNGIBLE` and executing `Mint` operation on the Token.

 #### Fractional
-Similar to `Whole`, in terms that each instance of a token in the class can share some property values with other tokens in the class and have distincly unique values between them, but compared to `Whole`, they CAN be divided into smaller fractions.
+Similar to `Whole`, in terms that each instance of a token in the class can share some property values with other tokens in the class and have distincly unique values between them, but unlike `Whole`, they CAN be divided into smaller fractions.

+The proposed specification does not support Fractional NFTs natively.
+They can be supported using the [Hybrid](#Hybrid-Tokens) approach.

 #### Singleton
 There can only be one instance in the deployed token class and that instance is indivisible.
 Useful when there is an asset or object to be tokenized that shares no properties or values with any other object.
+Singleton NFTs can be created by defining the `tokenType` as `NON_FUNGIBLE`, setting `maxSupply=1` and executing `Mint` operation on the token.

+### Hybrid Tokens

+TODO

 ### Explicit vs Implicit definition
 There are 2 approaches available when it comes to the HTS API and the configuration of the Token.